 |

-(Auten, 1943) Red, bomb-type double, early-midseason, very fragrant, 36" tall, lactiflora cultivar.
+(Auten, 1943) Red, bomb-type double, early-midseason, very fragrant, 36" tall, lactiflora.
 Large guard petals frame the bomb center.
 Opens well on stiff stems.
 Good in hot climates.

 |